Mount Rushmore Helicopter Flight: Is It Worth the Cost for Families?

 A child under 24 months of age can sit on an adults lap at no additional charge.
 Children 24 months and older require an individual full-fare seat.

-If you’re planning a wider family trip through the region, our guide South Dakota with Kids: A Family Road Trip Guide Beyond Mount Rushmore covers other activities nearby that work well with children.
+If you’re planning a wider family trip through the region, our guide What to do in South Dakota with kids beyond Mt Rushmore covers other activities nearby that work well with children.

 How Long the Flight Actually Feels